mk1035953/CSC365PosterProject/README.md

-# CSC365PosterProject
+# CSC 365 Poster Project
-This is the repository for our poster project, the project is an application of cv2 in python to take low sample path-traced images and make them into clean images
+## This is the repository for our poster project.
+The cv2 image library for python was used to take low sample path-traced images and turn them into clean images.